Teen driving statistics may not seem too bright when observed in general. The number of vehicle crashes involving teens is still relatively high.

 Anyone who ever got a glimpse at child psychology and psychology in general, knows that teenagers express rage more often than the other age groups.
 Hence, the fact that road rage occurs among teens usually doesn’t come off as a surprise.

-20. Older teenagers are more likely to express dangerous behaviors in traffic.
+20. Teenagers are more likely to express dangerous behaviors in traffic.

 21. Almost 50% of teenage drivers admit to driving under the influence of marijuana.